-The School of Business and Economics at Lynchburg College is launching the Transformative Leaders Lab, a new series of interactive workshops to help executives and aspiring business leaders cultivate the mindset and skills necessary to lead their organizations through rapid changes in the global digital marketplace.
+The School of Business and Economics at University of Lynchburg is launching the Transformative Leaders Lab, a new series of interactive workshops to help executives and aspiring business leaders cultivate the mindset and skills necessary to lead their organizations through rapid changes in the global digital marketplace.

 SOBE’s Institute for Transformative Leadership invites executives and rising leaders to the first session of the Transformative Leaders Lab on December 6 from 6:30 to 9:30 p.m.
 The free introductory session will include “Digital or Death,” a workshop that has helped business leaders around the globe leverage continuous innovation, new business models, and ever-shifting digital technologies to seize new opportunities for their companies.

 Beginning in January, the lab will provide six monthly three-hour sessions to a group of no more than 30 executives.
 Business leaders will be guided to adopt a digital mindset, transform their company culture, attract young talent, cultivate ongoing innovation, benchmark digital marketing campaigns, and prepare for a dynamic, global economy.
 Each session will feature videos, interactive discussions, and group work designed to help executives embrace and take advantage of the profound changes of the business environment.
 Current University of Lynchburg students will participate, too, allowing executives to experience the mindset of millennial customers and employees.